 Love these carrot oat bars?
-Try my other healthy bars and snacks like Energy Snack Seed Bars with Tahini, No Bake Black Bean Chocolate Fudge Brownies, Chewy Chocolate Chip Granola Bars, Almond Cherry Pepita Granola Bars and 3-Ingredient Banana Oatmeal Breakfast Cookies.
-Or my favorite carrot cake recipe with vegan cream cheese frosting.
+Try my other healthy bars and snacks like these Energy Snack Seed Bars, Chewy Chocolate Chip Granola Bars, Almond Cherry Pepita Granola Bars and 3-Ingredient Banana Oatmeal Breakfast Cookies.
+Or my favorite Healthy Low Sugar Carrot Cake Recipe with vegan cream cheese frosting.
 Yum!

 Jump to: